← Back to blog

 Yes.
 Doubly stochastic matrices are necessarily square -- they map n contexts to n contexts.
 This is appropriate for trust transfer, which redistributes trust among a fixed set of active contexts.
 If a new context appears (the robot enters a new room), the matrix dimension increases and all new entries start at the default (zero coherence, uniform small affinity).
 If a context is evicted (LRU), its accumulated coherence is recorded and the matrix dimension decreases.

-How does periodic Sinkhorn re-projection affect the compositional guarantee?
+How does periodic Sinkhorn re-projection affect the compositional invariant?

 Strictly speaking, re-projection breaks the exact composition chain.
 The matrix at tick k is not M^k but rather (SK-project(M))^m where m is the number of ticks since the last projection.
-However, the re-projected matrix is doubly stochastic by construction (Sinkhorn-Knopp output), so the compositional guarantee holds from each re-projection point forward.
-The re-projection resets accumulated floating-point error to below 10^-8, which is below the representational precision of f32.
-In practice, the guarantee holds continuously because the error never accumulates to a level that could influence any decision.
+However, the re-projected matrix is doubly stochastic by construction (Sinkhorn-Knopp output), so the presentation invariant holds from each re-projection point forward.
+The re-projection resets accumulated floating-point error to the configured implementation tolerance.
+That does not create a behavioral guarantee by itself; it keeps the gauge well-formed.

 Can compositional closure hold for learned trust transfer functions?

-If the learned function produces a doubly stochastic matrix, then yes -- the closure holds regardless of how the matrix was generated.
+If the learned function produces a doubly stochastic matrix, then yes -- the closure property holds for that presentation regardless of how the matrix was generated.
 A neural network could learn the affinity matrix, and Sinkhorn-Knopp would project it onto the Birkhoff polytope.
-The compositional guarantee holds for the projected output.
-This is one possible bridge between learned representations and provable safety: learn the affinities, project the transfers, and the algebraic guarantees hold.
-The ccf-core crate is designed to support this pattern through its generic SensorVocabulary trait -- the vocabulary can be backed by a learned model, and the downstream mathematics does not care.
+That is a presentation invariant, not the trust law.
+The safety-relevant causal check remains the minimum gate plus QAC runtime certificate.

 What is the computational cost of verifying compositional closure at runtime?

 Checking that a matrix is doubly stochastic requires summing each row and each column and verifying each sum equals 1 within tolerance.
 For an n-by-n matrix, this is O(n^2) -- the same cost as reading the matrix.
 In CCF, with n = 64 contexts maximum, this is 4096 additions and 128 comparisons.
 At modern CPU speeds, under one microsecond.
-You can verify the safety guarantee every tick at negligible cost.
-This is unique among safety architectures: the guarantee is not only provable, it is cheaply auditable at runtime.
+You can verify the presentation invariant cheaply at runtime.
+The behavioral audit is the separate runtime certificate over the min-gate and QAC update.